knative/docs/docs/serving/autoscaling/concurrency.md

 The hard limit is always specified [per revision](./autoscaling-concepts.md) via the `containerConcurrency` field on the revision spec.
 This particular per-revision setting is not an annotation; it is present on the revision's spec itself as `containerConcurrency`.

-There is no global setting for the hard limit in the autoscaling config map (because `containerConcurrency` has implications outside of autoscaling, such as on buffering and queuing requests), but a default value can be set for the Revision's `containerConcurrency` field in `config-defaults.yaml`.
+There is no global setting for the hard limit in the autoscaling config map (because `containerConcurrency` has implications outside of autoscaling, such as on buffering and queuing of requests), but a default value can be set for the Revision's `containerConcurrency` field in `config-defaults.yaml`.

 * The default value is `0`, meaning that there is no limit on the number of requests that are allowed to flow into the revision.
 * A value greater than `0` specifies the exact number of requests that are allowed to flow to the replica at any one time.

-* **Global key:** container-concurrency (in `config-defaults.yaml`)
+* **Global key:** `container-concurrency` (in `config-defaults.yaml`)
 * **Per-revision spec key:** `containerConcurrency`
 * **Possible values:** integer
 * **Default:** `0`, meaning no limit